ecociel/mcp-app-python/README.md

 **It is designed as a clear, practical starting point for developers who want to:**

-  - Build custom UI components that appear inside ChatGPT
+  - Build custom UI components that appear inside ChatGPT.
-  - Serve local interactive interfaces to the model
+  - Serve local interactive interfaces to the model.
-  - Understand how to expose MCP tools, resources, and widgets
+  - Understand how to expose MCP tools, resources, and widgets.
-  - Run a local OpenAI app that ChatGPT can interact with
+  - Run a local OpenAI app that ChatGPT can interact with.

 **What problem does this repository solve?**
   - Solves the “where do I even start?” problem with MCP + widgets.
 Official documentation is still evolving, and examples are scarce.This repo serves as a clean, minimal, understandable starting point.